emtee40/FMHY-wiki/FMHY‐Notes.md.md

 #### Openasar

-Note that the vencord installer has an option to install openasar, so if you have the vencordinstaller on your computer you can use that instead.
+The Vencord installer has an option to install OpenAsar, but you may need to click the install button twice (only once more after clicking "Accept").

 ***